Background

 Compare to Find the Best Deal

 Whether you're a low-mileage driver or rack up the miles for work, getting the right cover at the right price starts with an accurate mileage estimate and smart shopping around.
-It takes just minutes to compare quotes from leading UK insurers and you might be surprised at the savings available.
+It takes just minutes to compare car insurance quotes from leading UK insurers and you might be surprised at the savings available.
+For more tips on getting the best price, take a look at our cheapest cars to insure guide or read up on first car insurance if you're a newer driver.

 Compare Car Insurance Quotes